jtran/liquid-lox/README.md

 1. Fun!
 2. Learning

+#### Reference Tests

+To ensure correctness, I run against the [official test suite](https://github.com/munificent/craftinginterpreters/tree/master/test).

+Current status:

+- 228 tests passed
+- 15 tests failed
+- 3 failures are due to optional features and are false positives

+#### Differences

+Because of my priorities, I may implement some things and not others.

 Optional challenges and features implemented:

+- Pass the reference implementation's test suite (getting there, at least)
-- Column number in source, in addition to line, is displayed in error messages
+- Column number of source, in addition to line number, is displayed in error messages
 - Plus operator coerces to string when one value is a string
 - Division by zero is a runtime error
 - REPL accepts expressions and statements